user074/neural-feed/README.md

 1. **Searches** the open web to identify the user
 2. **Gathers** public data from GitHub, LinkedIn, websites, and news sources
 3. **Summarizes** the data into an LLM-based profile
-4. **Fetches** and ranks current papers, repositories, and news using AI
+4. **Fetches** and ranks current papers, discussions, and news/blogs using AI
 5. **Delivers** an evolving, explainable feed — your daily, AI-curated window into the world

 ## Features